calipho-sib/nextprot-docs/news/2021/12/16/New release focusing on variants.md

-This release, neXtProt data release 2021-MM-DD, incorporates new variants causing disease from neXtProt, as well as variants found in cell lines from the Cellosaurus.
+This last release of the year, neXtProt data release 2021-11-19, incorporates new variants causing disease from neXtProt, as well as variants found in cell lines from the Cellosaurus.

 ##Changes to the data